 After a brief general introduction to DLR, our specially trained guides will present the following institutes and facilities:

-For registration and any questions about guided tours at DLR site Cologne, please contact our team via email.
+For registration and any questions about guided tours at DLR site Cologne, please use our online calendar or contact our team via email.

 Legal notice for visitors